MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab00_Dynamics_365_Labs.md

 ### Task 2 – Access the Dynamics 365 application

-1. Access <https://admin.Powerplatform.microsoft.com> and log in with your user credentials.
+1. Expand the grid button at the top left of the screen, directly to the left of **Power Platform admin center.** Select **Environments.**

-2. Select **Environments**.
+2. Select the **Contoso (Production)** environment.

-3. Locate the **Contoso Production** environment.
+3. Go to the environment URL.

+4. From the list of available Dynamics 365 apps, select **Field Service**

-4. Spend a few minutes exploring the application.
+5. Spend a few minutes exploring the application.